 Happy Hour Training

-Improving the profitability of your happy hour starts with staff training.
-Focus on these areas to help your entire staff generate more sales (and tips!) during happy hour.
+Improving the profitability of your happy hour starts with restaurant sales and service training.
+Focus on these areas to help your entire staff generate more sales (and tips!) during happy hour:

 Product knowledge training: Test the knowledge of your staff members on your bar offerings and food pairings.
 Everyone should be prepared to describe the ingredients of every drink and special on the happy hour menu, as well as the 4 Ps of product knowledge: Portion, Presentation, Preparation, and Price.